M4NU5/Personal_Website/content/blog/tech/migrating-from-docker-to-kubernetes/index.md

   - Kubernetes
   - Docker
   - Home-Lab
-description:
+description: A developer shares their journey migrating from Docker to Kubernetes using K3s, covering why Docker fell short, how K3s simplifies multi-node setups, lessons from running Plex on Kubernetes, and why Jellyfin is the better choice for a container-native media server.
+bskyid:
 cover:
-  image: test
+  image: Jugger.png
-  alt: test
+  alt: Jugger.png
 ---
-The time has come
+The time has come!
-## Docker Just Isn't Cutting It
 That's right.
 I’ve crossed over.
 Docker just isn’t doing it for me anymore.
 The limitations, the lack of flexibility, the industry drift it’s all driven me to the dark side.

 It’s Kubernetes time, baby.